Yamato-Security/WELA/README-English.md

         -AnalyzeNTLM_UsageDetailed : Returns detailed NTLM usage based on the NTLM Operational log -EventID_Statistics : Output event ID statistics
-        -LogonTimeline : Output a condensed timeline of user logons based on the Security log
+        -LogonTimeline : Output a condensed timeline of user logons based on the Security log -SecurityAuthenticationSummary : Output a summary of authentication events for each logon type based on the Security log

     Analysis Options:
         -StartTimeline "<YYYY-MM-DD HH:MM:SS>" : Specify the start of the timeline